JingchengLi/swapdb/README.md

-## swapdb
+## SwapDB

-A redis compatiable storage which support data exchange between memory and disk, so you can save a lot of memory cost by using swapdb compared to redis. the main thought of swapdb is, keep hot keys in redis and cold keys in disk, when a key in disk becomes hot, will load it to redis, when a key in memory becomes cold, will transfter it to disk. by using swapdb, you can have both a high preformance cache and high capacity KV storage.
+A Redis-compatible storage solution that enables data exchange between memory and disk, allowing for significant savings in memory costs compared to Redis.
+The core concept behind SwapDB is to store frequently accessed "hot" keys in Redis memory, while infrequently accessed "cold" keys are stored on disk.
+As keys transition from cold to hot, they are loaded into Redis memory, and when keys transition from hot to cold, they are transferred back to disk.
+By leveraging the capabilities of SwapDB, users can achieve both high-performance caching and high-capacity key-value storage.

 ## Documentation